 You want everything to be ready when your fur-baby gets home.
 It is recommended that you keep the dog on a leash the first time he comes into the home.
 You will show the dog around, and then take the leash off when he is in his area.

-For now, keep the food and water bowls, your dog’s bed, and any toys in the same area.
+For now, to reduce stress, keep the food and water bowls, your dog's bed, and any toys in the same area.
 You can change it later when your dog is settled in and used to the new home.

-Ask for food from the dog’s rescue facility.
-That way you can keep him on the same food, or slowly introduce another one.
+Ask for food from the dog’s rescue facility or what type of food they were feeding.
+That way you can keep the new dog on the same food, or slowly introduce another one.

 - A nice walk allows your dog to get out some of that nervous energy.